adrienmaloba/www.diagrams.net-source/trust/index.md

 ```
 1. Privacy Statement: Introduction

-    1.1	  JGraph Limited is a controller within the meaning of the Data Protection Act 2018 and the UK GDPR.
+    1.1	  draw.io Limited is a controller within the meaning of the Data Protection Act 2018 and the UK GDPR.
 Further details about us and how to contact us appear below.

     1.2	  This notice describes how we collect, store, transfer and use personal data.
 It tells you about your privacy rights and how the law protects you.